turingschool/front-end-curriculum/lessons/module-1/return-and-srp.md

 ### Single Responsibility Principle

-The single eesponsibility principle is the first principle of object oriented design.
+The single responsibility principle is the first principle of object oriented design.
 The term was coined by Robert C. Martin, a computer programmer and co-author of the Agile Manifesto.
 It states that
 > "a class should have only one reason to change."

 In other words, each function should have responsibility over one part of a software's functionality, and that responsibilty should be contained by the function.